colinerard/SQL-for-Data-Analytics/README.md

 ### Learnings
  - **Best-paying roles** are around 200k and are concentrated within one enterprise in Germany.
 These are highly technical and senior roles as Research Engineers.
- - **Germany** seem to have the highest concentration of high-paying roles with 13 of the 20 roles in top 20.
-The 7 remaining roles were in the Netherlands.
-Larger metropolis are where these roles are most likely to be located as well.
+ - **Germany** seem to have the highest concentration of high-paying roles with 15 of the 20 roles in top 20.
+The 5 remaining roles were in the Netherlands.
+Larger urban centres are where these roles are most likely to be located.
- - **Data analyst** titles can reasonably expect to earn around 110-120k within companies across a variety of different industries (e.g. delivery services, banking, IT,  media and entertainment)
+ - **Data analyst** titles can reasonably expect to earn around 110-120k at the top end within companies across a variety of different industries (e.g. delivery services, banking, IT,  media and entertainment).
+ - **Lack of visibility on industry-wide salaries in these regions** as many roles in Europe do not disclose any salary information within the job postings, making our sample a lot smaller.

 ## 3 - More generally, what are the top skills across all data analysts and business analysts roles?
 To gain a wider perspective on the skills required to increase the likelihood to land a job as a data analyst or business analyst, it would be interesting to look at the top 5 most requested roles across all jobs (across the chosen geographies of Germany, Netherlands and Switzerland).